magneum/BloomBot/docs/README.md

 ## 🤖Hello, I am whatsbot

-- I am a voxapp userbot with automation,moderation,music,games and 200+ commands!
+- I am a whatsapp userbot with automation,moderation,music,games and 200+ commands!
 - As i am on my multidevice api which is still not properly ready,know minor bugs can occure.

 <h1 align="left">🐧Node Package </h1>